sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ## SILVA

-To assign taxonomy later in this pipeline, we will be using SILVA.
+To assign taxonomy later in the pipeline, we will be using SILVA.

 Using the link below, we will download the most recent version of SILVA, version 138.2 to our computer.